vulsdoc/vuls/docs/usage-configtest.md

   -log-dir string
         /path/to/log (default "/var/log/vuls")
   -ssh-config
-        Use SSH options specified in ssh_config preferentially -ssh-native-insecure
+        [Deprecated] Use SSH options specified in ssh_config preferentially -ssh-native-insecure
         Use Native Go implementation of SSH.
 Default: Use the external command -timeout int